 Related Post: 9 ways kids can protect the planet

-Whenever our spirits have become bogged down by the injustice that’s everywhere, I listen to my I’m Gonna Let It Shine CD.
+Whenever our spirits have become bogged down by the injustice that’s everywhere, I listen to the I’m Gonna Let It Shine album.
 My spirits are always lifted by the civil rights songs on the album, especially “I’m gonna sit at the welcome table.”
 This is a wonderful song to teach children about embracing hope while we struggle for justice.

 “Wavin’ Flag” by K’naan